NealAnalyticsLLC/Enterprise-Data-Warehouse-AzureSynapse/README.md

 ## Introduction

 The primary goal is to build an enterprise data warehouse solution using Azure services to accelerate an organization’s journey to build their BI dashboards.
-The Process of Deploying the Resources and configurations will be taken care of automatically.
-For Example, The Data Factory required for the Movement and Transformation of Data with Azure Data Lake Storage will be Deployed with the Required Configurations.
+The process of deploying the resources and configurations will be taken care of automatically.
+For example, the Data Factory required for the movement and transformation of data with Azure Data Lake Storage will be deployed with the required configurations.
+And just after creating the necessary pipelines for the transformation of the data your data will be ready to use in Power BI, Azure DB or in Azure ML.

 ## Logical Architecture –
  ![Logical Architecture](https://github.com/NealAnalyticsLLC/Enterprise-Data-Warehouse-AzureSynapse/blob/dev/piyush/images/Logical%20Architecture.png)